Paul Codrea: Career in Italy

 In 2001, Codrea moved abroad, signing with Serie B club Genoa for a transfer fee of $2.75 million, where he was teammates with fellow Romanians Claudiu Niculescu, Adrian Mihalcea, Valentin Năstase and Marius Sava.
 He later joined Palermo for a transfer fee of approximately €2.5 million plus the forward Giuseppe Mascara.
-Codrea reunited at The Eagles with Năstase and in the first half of the 2003–04 season he helped the team win the Serie B title, thus gaining promotion to Serie A. In January 2004, Codrea was loaned by Palermo, together with Franco Brienza to Serie A team, Perugia in exchange for the transfer of Fabio Grosso.
-He made his Serie A debut on 29 February 2004 under coach Serse Cosmi in Perugia's 2–2 draw against Parma.
+Codrea reunited at The Eagles with Năstase, and in the first half of the 2003–04 season he helped the team win the Serie B title, thus gaining promotion to Serie A. In January 2004, Codrea was loaned by Palermo, together with Franco Brienza, to Serie A team Perugia in exchange for the transfer of Fabio Grosso.
+He made his Serie A debut on 1 February 2004 under coach Serse Cosmi in Perugia's 2–2 draw against Parma.
 He netted his first goal in the competition on 29 February in a 4–2 home win over Bologna.
 Afterwards, Codrea was loaned once again by Palermo to Torino for the 2004–05 Serie B season in which he scored one goal in 35 appearances, helping them gain promotion to Serie A, which was later revoked because of the club's financial problems.
 He returned to Palermo, where he made six appearances in the 2005–06 UEFA Cup campaign as the club reached the round of 16 where they were eliminated by Schalke 04.
 Codrea definitively left Palermo when he signed with Siena in 2006, where he played in over 100 Serie A matches until 2012, and for a short while was teammates with compatriot Cosmin Moți.
 In 2011 he was loaned to Bari for half a year.
-His last Serie A appearance took place on 7 January 2012 in Siena's 4–0 home win over Lazio, having a total of 133 games with three goals in the competition, also totaling 111 matches with six goals in Serie B.
+His last Serie A appearance took place on 7 January 2012 in Siena's 4–0 home win over Lazio, totaling 133 games with three goals in the competition and 111 matches with six goals in Serie B.

 Late career

-In July 2012, Codrea returned to Romania and joined Rapid București where on 2 December he played his last game in the Romanian first league in a 1–0 away loss to FC Vaslui, having a total of 47 appearances with one goal scored in the competition.
+In July 2012, Codrea returned to Romania and joined Rapid București where on 2 December he played his last game in the Romanian first league in a 1–0 away loss to FC Vaslui, having a total of 47 appearances with one goal in the competition.
 In the winter of 2013, he returned home at Politehnica Timișoara, being a player-manager.